overturetool/overturetool.github.io/_netmeetings/Net-Meeting-98.md

 ## Overture Language Board Status

-Two RMs have been moved to the 'Execution' phase, which means that we will start implementing them in the tool.
+Two RMs have been moved to the 'Execution' phase, which means that the LB will start implementing them in the tool.
 For more information see the minutes from today's Language Board meeting:

 https://github.com/overturetool/language/wiki/Minutes-of-the-LB-NM,-22nd-May-2016